pawankumar-vishwakarma/Learning-ASPNETCore/README.md

 <h1>Identity Framework</h1>
 <ul>
   <li>Identity Framework is used for managing user authentication and authorization in ASP.NET Core applications.</li>
-  <li>Hand-written notes on Identity Framework are available in the Notes file.</li>
+  <li>Hand-written notes on Identity Framework are available in the <a href="https://github.com/pawankumar-vishwakarma/Learning-ASPNETCore/tree/main/Notes"> Notes file. </a></li>
 </ul>
 <h1>Hand-Written Notes</h1>
 <ul>
-  <li>Detailed hand-written notes on each topic covered in this repository are available in the Notes directory.</li>
+  <li>Detailed hand-written notes on each topic covered in this repository are available in the <a href="https://github.com/pawankumar-vishwakarma/Learning-ASPNETCore/tree/main/Notes"> Notes directory. </a> </li>
 </ul>